 Halifax savings guide

-If you need access to your cash and to avoid tying it up in a fixed-rate savings account, then an easy access account is the best option for you.
-These accounts will often allow unlimited withdrawals without penalty, but they also frequently include a short-term bonus.
+There are various savings accounts to choose from.
+Easy access accounts allow unlimited withdrawals without penalty, but they also frequently include a short-term bonus.
 Once this expires, the rate paid on your savings will suddenly drop, and you’ll be left hunting around for an alternative account.

 If you are happy to tie up your savings for a certain period, a fixed-rate savings account may suit.
 Rates on these tend to be higher than easy access accounts, although you won’t have access to your cash during the fixed-rate period with incurring a penalty.